ipfabric/docs/docs/IP_Fabric_Settings/administration/roles.md

+---
+description: This section contains information about RBAC roles you can assign policies to and then assign those roles to IP Fabric users.
+---

 # Roles

 **Roles** enable users to perform actions on system resources (e.g. *user-management* role with assigned *team* policy enables users view, add, update and delete Users, Roles, Policies, LDAP Configuration).